 When we purchased our current home we knew some renovations would have to be made.
-The kitchen was in need of a fresh, updated look so we opted for a budget-friendly method of using peel and stick tile for the backsplash.
+The kitchen was in need of a fresh, updated look.
+We opted for a budget-friendly method of using peel and stick tile for the backsplash.
 Here is my peel and stick backsplash review based on my personal experience.

 The kitchen in our new home was dark, outdated, and a little smaller than I would have liked.
 Still, the price that was offered was too good to pass up for the size home we needed to fit our family.
-I knew the kitchen was on my to-do list in the renovations, but we had other projects that were a priority and cut into our budget so we had to make some improvisations.
-Instead of replacing the dark wood cabinets, for instance, we simply painted them to lighten up the kitchen and changed out the hardware with new handles for a more modern look.
+I knew the kitchen was on my to-do list in the renovations.
+The problem was our budget.
+We had other projects that were a priority so we had to make some improvisations.
+Instead of replacing the dark wood cabinets, for instance, we simply painted them and changed out the hardware.
+This lightened up the kitchen and the new handles offered a more modern look.

 The existing backsplash was the same as the countertop – a woodgrain design laminate material.
 It was awful and had to go.
-After I resurfaced the countertop I really desired a tile backsplash that would tie in the work we had done to the cabinets and counter.
+I resurfaced the countertop to achieve the look of a luxurious marble countertop without the luxurious price!
+I really desired a tile backsplash that would tie in the work we had done to the cabinets and counter.
 The problem is I had a LOT of surface area to cover that would have been really time consuming and very expensive to do with real tile.
 You also have to apply grout with ceramic or glass tile and really know what you’re doing or hire a professional.

 After coming across peel and stick tile sheets in our local home improvement store while looking at the kitchen demos it piqued my interest.
 I also had to do my research beforehand by looking at different peel and stick backsplash review posts from others that have gone this route.
 I needed to ensure it would hold up overtime and would be worthwhile to do.

-After doing my research on this product I was pretty confident in my decision to go this route for the final touches in my kitchen renovation project.
+After doing my research on this product I was pretty confident in my decision to go this route.
 I went with the Art3D Gray-White 10-piece stick on backsplash.
-This tile pattern was the perfect design to go with our new countertops and really pulled in the subtle gray-blue tones in the paint I chose for the cabinets.
+This tile pattern was the perfect design to go with our new countertops.
+It really pulled in the subtle gray-blue tones in the paint I chose for the cabinets as well.

 First thing’s first, I had to calculate how many I would need for the project.
 These come in packs of 10 sheets measuring 12×12-inches each.
 I figured out the square footage of our backsplash to determine how many sheets I’d need to order the right amount.
 The drawback to these is if you only need 2 or 3 extra sheets more they are not sold individually so you have to buy them by the pack, which could leave you with extra sheets you can’t return.
 My suggestion if you run into this problem is to find a small new project to use the extra for, such as doing a small piece in the bathroom or an accent piece in another room of the house.